Parliament railway station: History

 Parliament station was one of three underground stations included in the construction plan of the new City Loop, overseen by the Melbourne Underground Rail Loop Authority (MURLA), formed in 1971.

 The station platforms were constructed using tunnelling methods.
 A pilot tunnel was made, enabling the walls to be constructed ahead of the main excavation.
 Each platform is an individual tunnel and is linked to the other platforms at the same level by several cross tunnels.
 That choice of design mean that the remaining pillar of rock between the tunnels too weak to support the required loads, so it was replaced with concrete.

 The booking hall to the south was constructed "upside down", with the support columns being dug with augers from ground level, then filled with concrete.
 The roof was constructed over the piles from ground level, during a series of staged road closures.
 Once complete, the excavation of the booking hall was carried out underneath, while road traffic continued overhead.
 During construction, the fence around Parliament House had to be removed and stored, then re-erected.

 The station opened on 22 January 1983.
 At the time of opening, the station had the longest escalators in the Southern Hemisphere, but they have since been surpassed by Airport Central railway station in Perth, opened in October 2022.

 On 31 January 2021, a major timetable revision occurred to allow for the operation of the High Capacity Metro Trains, as well as more frequent services on both the Northern and Caulfield Groups.
-That included the removal of Frankston, Sandringham and Werribee lines from the City Loop., However, the Victorian State Government intends that the Frankston line will recommence operations through the City Loop in 2025, once the new Metro Tunnel is opened.
+That included the removal of Frankston, Sandringham and Werribee lines from the City Loop.

 In 2022 and early 2023, works began to upgrade safety features at the three city loop stations.
 In 2022, a new intruder alarm system was installed.
 On 6 February 2023, early works commenced for stage 2 at Parliament station, which were expected to be complete by late 2023.